emendir/WalytisTechnologies/Endra/5-Cryptography.md

 - Identity-Key continuity is ensured via key succession signatures.
 - During key renewal of a Super-Identity, private keys are securely shared among its Member-Identities via direct transmissions using a triple-layer encryption scheme (see [Data Transmission](#Data%20Transmission)).
 - This cryptography is algorithm agnostic (supports multiple different cryptographic algorithms).
-- In the future, multiple different cryptographic algorithms will be used at the same time to provide resistance to zero-day vulnerabilities in cryptographic algorithms #TODO.
+- Multiple different cryptographic algorithms are compounded to provide resistance to zero-day vulnerabilities in cryptographic algorithms.

 ### Data Transmission